DNS Monitoring

 - "Not reachable" means smoxy didn't receive a successful response - it does not always mean the service is down.

-- Only basic reachability is checked; a record may be marked online even if the application running behind the IP is broken.
+- With the Ping monitor, only basic reachability is checked; a record may be marked online even if the application running behind the IP is broken.
+The HTTP monitor additionally checks the target at the application level.